 Almost all garbage is created by committed transactions.
 Since around V2.5 transactions that rollback are cleaned up immediately — assuming that Firebird is still running.

-The major cause of garbage build-up is long running transactions that require Firebird to keep old versions of records that are frequently updated.
+The major cause of garbage build-up is long-running transactions that require Firebird to keep old versions of records that are frequently updated.
 Another source of garbage is an application strategy that deletes records and never revisits them.

 What actually happens on delete is that Firebird stores a "deleted stub" with the full record as a back version.
 Until the delete is mature — meaning that all active transactions started after the delete was committed — the old version must be preserved.

 Imagine a table that’s indexed and accessed by date.
 On some schedule, records age out and are deleted.
-In the application, records are accessed by date and the deleted records are so old no query every asks for them.
+In the application, records are accessed by date, and the deleted records are so old no query ever asks for them.
 So there they sit, taking up space and doing no good to anyone.
 Even with a garbage collect thread, some active transaction has to stumble over deleted records or records with unneeded back versions before the record will be garbage collected.

 In cooperative garbage collection, that particular record will be cleaned up immediately (or at least when the transaction gets some cycles).
 The dedicated garbage collection thread should clean up all the records on a page, but not until an active transaction tells it that there’s a page that needs cleaning.